METATROPIC DYSPLASIA

 The symptoms of metatropic dysplasia can vary depending on the type and severity of the condition.
 However, common symptoms include:

-• Because metatropic dysplasia often affects the spine and nervous system, it’s important to monitor changes beyond the visible skeletal features.
-For individuals with this condition, any change in walking ability, endurance, or breathing should be assessed promptly by a doctor.
+- Because metatropic dysplasia often affects the spine and nervous system, it’s important to monitor changes beyond the visible skeletal features.
+For individuals with this condition, parents should take their child to the doctor if there are changes in walking ability, endurance, or breathing.
 This will rule out possible spinal cord compression.
 Specific neurological symptoms, such as tingling or numbness in the arms or legs, muscle weakness, shooting pain in the limbs, or issues with bladder or bowel control, should also be evaluated further, as these may indicate nerve involvement or other complications.

 Progressive curvature of the spine is another key feature to watch for.
 This can worsen with time and may contribute to breathing or mobility difficulties.
 Early detection and regular monitoring are essential to address symptoms and prevent further complications.